-This was seized by HM Revenue and Customs.
-Ivory is worth a lot of money and so is in big demand.
-This has led to people killing elephants for their ivory – endangering elephant populations across Africa and Asia.
+This tusk was taken by HM Revenue and Customs.
+Ivory is worth a lot of money and this has led to people killing elephants to sell their ivory.Ė endangering elephant populations across Africa and Asia.

 What is it worth?

-The price of this is unknown but we do know that less than 1% of the final sale value goes to the poacher.
+The price of this tusk is unknown, but we do know that the poacher would be paid less than 1% of the final sale price.

 Rhinos have also been hunted for their horns.
-A rhino’s horn is made from keratin (like your hair and fingernails) and so conservationists have been anaesthetising rhinos, sawing off their horns and releasing them – this makes them totally uninteresting to poachers.
-Sadly, you can’t do this with elephants as their tusks are teeth and have nerves running through them.
+A rhino horn is made from keratin (like your hair and fingernails) and it grows back.
+Conservationists have been anaesthetising rhinos, sawing off their horns and releasing them, so that poachers will not kill them for their horns.
+Sadly, you canít do this with elephants as their tusks have nerves running through them, like teeth.